Modi knows how to tackle terrorism coming from Pakistan, says Trump at bilateral meeting

 10.16 pm: Donald Trump says Prime Minister Narendra Modi can handle terrorism coming from Pakistan.

 10.13 pm: Modi says Trump is a great friend of India and thanks him for his Houston visit.
 “I am very grateful to President Donald Trump,” the prime minister says.
 “He took time out and came to Houston and for Indian-Americans this a proud moment.
-I am very thankful for this from the bottom of my heart,” he adds.
+I am very thankful for this from the bottom of my heart.
+He is my friend but he is also a good friend of India,” says Modi,

-10.10 pm: Trump says the United States will have trade deal with India soon, according to ANI.
+10.10 pm: Trump speaks about trade deal.
+“We are doing very well ...
+I think very soon we will have a trade deal,” he says.

 9.52 pm: The meeting begins at the UN Headquarters in New York.